buildpacks/rfcs/text/0000-run-image-sbom.md

 ## Buildpack-provided SBOMs

-SBOM files output by buildpacks are currently exported in `/layers/sbom/launch/<buildpack id>`.
-The layer containing the buildpack-provided SBOM files is referenced in the `io.buildpacks.lifecycle.metadata` label with key `sbom`.
-For parity with `io.buildpacks.base.sbom`, a `io.buildpacks.app.sbom` label will also be added.
+SBOM files output by buildpacks are currently exported in `/layers/sbom/launch/<buildpack id>`, and the diffID of the layer containing the buildpack-provided SBOM files is referenced in the `io.buildpacks.lifecycle.metadata` label with key `sbom`.

+For parity with `io.buildpacks.base.sbom`, a `io.buildpacks.app.sbom` label will also be added containing the diffID of the layer containing the buildpack-provided SBOM files.
+This will duplicate information but will make the lifecycle implementation easier to manage.

 ## Rebase